osoftware/spedn/docs/index.rst

 Spedn is an early, experimental tool with a lot of plans:

-* Making addresses and unsigned transaction templates
+* Macros
-* JavaScript interoperability and libraries integration
+* Extended support for covenants and tx preimage introspection
 * Compiled code optimizations
 * IDE with a debugger
 * ...and more

 Check out the `Trello board <https://trello.com/b/u6vD1EWO/spedn>`_ to see what's currently going on.

 Contributing